bmait101/bmait-website/content/authors/bmm/_index.md

 # Interests to show in About widget
 interests:
+- Freshwater Ecosystems
-- Freshwater Ecology
+- Animal Ecology
-- Conservation Biology
+- Conservation
 - Food Webs
 - Fisheries